ymukeshyadavmrj/FlutterPharmacyApp/README.md

 # PharmacyAppFlutter
-This is flutter app which is the frontend part of pharmacy app
+This is flutter app which is the frontend part of pharmacy app.

 This project does'nt work as a standalone.
 **Follow these steps**